Jonarzz/DotaResponsesRedditBot/README.md

 * changed submissions number in hot to 25
 * added more excluded responses

+#####1.5:
+* added keywords that trigger the bot: "dank", "just do it", "beautiful", "from the ghastly eyrie", "sniper", "ppd", "leafeator", "ur/your brother"
+* code refactoring

 ---
 # TODO:
 * add dictionaries for all heroes (if needed)
-* keywords that trigger the bot
+*